Why Chives Flowers Are More than Just a Pretty Sight

 Harvest Chive Flowers

-For maintenance of your chive plants, aim to harvest chives up to 4 times within the first year that they’re planted.
+For maintenance of your chives out in the garden, aim to harvest chives up to 4 times within the first year that they’re planted.
 The following year, you’ll be able to cut them back monthly.
 To properly harvest, cut the chives down all the way to the soil level.
 By cutting back the plant, it’ll prevent it from going to seed and encourage it to keep producing stems and flowers.

 Harvesting Chives Seeds: Tips for Success